fatherjim-tech/fatherjim.tech/content/articles/stream-guide/stream-guide.md

 ### Sound
 There is no substitute for good sound.
 When God said, "Let there be light," the light ***heard*** and responded with its brightness and splendor.
 Many of the microphones on mobile devices are decent, but far from perfect.
 So, be sure to speak loudly and clearly when relying on the built-in microphone.

 For better results, an inexpensive wireless lavalier microphone can often make a world of difference.
-Click [here](https://www.amazon.com/Wireless-Lapel-Microphone-System-Conference/dp/B07Y45TCVJ/ref=sr_1_17?keywords=wireless+lavalier+microphone+for+iphone&qid=1585108979&sr=8-17) for an example of a dual wireless setup for mobile devices.
+Click {{< url-link "here" "https://www.amazon.com/Wireless-Lapel-Microphone-System-Conference/dp/B07Y45TCVJ/ref=sr_1_17?keywords=wireless+lavalier+microphone+for+iphone&qid=1585108979&sr=8-17" "_blank" >}} for an example of a dual wireless setup for mobile devices.

 [{{< img-post-width "/img/articles/stream-guide/" "nasum-lapel-mic-set.jpg" "text" "" "50%">}}](https://www.amazon.com/Wireless-Lapel-Microphone-System-Conference/dp/B07Y45TCVJ/ref=sr_1_17?keywords=wireless+lavalier+microphone+for+iphone&qid=1585108979&sr=8-17)